 Yet you needn’t wait for the teacher’s invitation.
 Anytime you feel like you need to catch your breath, rest your body, or reconnect to your center, Balasana is easily accessible.
 And yet, like the process of blowing up a balloon, Childs Pose can also morph from a completely passive position into one that is vital, vibrant, and full of energy.
 You can prepare your hands, arms, and back for Downward Dog, establish your Ujjayi Breath for a powerful vinyasa, or more actively stretch your chest and triceps by bending the elbows and taking the thumbs to the nape of the neck.

-In short, this pose can be anything you want it to be.
+In short, this calming pose can be anything you want it to be.
 All it takes is that you give it your full attention and you let it do its job.
-Let it serve you, and Child’s Pose will become your new best friend.
+Let the benefits of Child’s Pose serve you, and it will become your new best friend.

 Discover ancient yoga, meditation, and Ayurvedic healing practices to embrace balance and invite flow into every aspect of your life at Seduction of Spirit, our six-day meditation and yoga retreat.
 Learn More.